-In the Skinner Peaks quadrangle, the Colton Formation is exposed in a conspicuous red swath in the east-dipping cuestas of the West Hills.
-Beds that tentatively have been identified in this study as Colton Formation are exposed on Skinner Peaks; and are discussed in the "Interpretation of the Stratigraphy of Skinner Peaks".
-In the West Hills in the Skinner Peaks quadrangle, the Colton Formation is composed of reddish-brown mudstone, sandstone, and lacustrine conglomerate; thin beds of limestone occur locally throughout the section and are considered to be the deposits of short-lived local The Colton Formation as a whole is not well indurated, and it lakes. weathers to form a saddle between the more resistant Flagstaff Limestone and Green River Formation.
+In the Skinner Peaks quadrangle, the Colton Formation is exposed ∞ in a conspicuous red swath in the east-dipping cuestas of the West Hills.
+Beds that tentatively have been identified in this study as Colton Formation are exposed on Skinner Peaks, and are discussed in the "Interpretation of the Stratigraphy of Skinner Peaks" x Section, ρ -

+In the West Hills in the Skinner Peaks quadrangle, the Colton Formation is composed of reddish-brown mudstone, sandstone, and conglomerate; thin beds of limestone occur locally throughout the section and are considered to be the deposits of short-lived local lakes.
+The Colton Formation as a whole is not well indurated, and it weathers to form a saddle between the more resistant Flagstaff Limestone and Green River Formation.
 The mudstone is calcareous and weathers to a slope.
 The sandstone is friable and weathers to a slope with locally occurring ledges.
 It is calcareous and is composed of subrounded, medium- to coarse-grained quartz, feldspar, lithic fragments, and mica.
-Studies by Marcantel and Weiss (1968) and Stanley and Collinson (1979) show that Colton sandstones are commonly finer grained and contain greater amounts of mica and feldspar than the sandstones in the Flagstaff Formation.
-Beds of limestone are sandy, and they occur locally as low, discontinuous ledges.
+Studies by Marcantel and Weiss (1968) and Stanley and Collinson (1979) show that Colton sandstones are commonly finer grained and contain greater amounts of mica and feldspar than (Marcantel and Weiss, 1968; Starten & Collinson, 1979) the sandstones in the Flagstaff Formation.
+Beds of limestone are sandy and they occur locally as low, discontinuous ledges.